rocky/python-uncompyle6/HOW-TO-REPORT-A-BUG.md

 handled as well.

-In sum, you may need to do some work to have the bug you have found handled before the hundreds of other bugs, and things I could be doing.
+In sum, you may need to do some work to have the bug you have found handled before the hundreds of other bugs, and other things I could be doing.

 No one is getting paid to work to work on this project, let alone the